India hold their nerve to narrowly beat Bangladesh

 A six would have made it a tie and a super over, but seamer Arshdeep Singh held his nerve and conceded just a single to leave the Tigers on 145-6.

-India are now top of Group 2 and victory in their final game against Zimbabwe will guarantee their place in the semi-finals, while Bangladesh need to beat Pakistan and hope that other results go their way.
+India are now top of Group 2 and victory in their final game against Zimbabwe will guarantee their place in the semi-finals, while Bangladesh need to beat Pakistan and hope other results go their way.

 Earlier, KL Rahul's fifty and Virat Kohli's third half-century of the tournament helped India post 184-6.